 Causes of Pinched Nerves

 The term "pinched nerve" describes one type of damage or injury to a nerve or set of nerves.
 A pinched nerve occurs when there is "compression" (pressure) on a nerve.

 The pressure may be the result of repetitive motions.
 Or it may happen from holding your body in one position for long periods, such as keeping elbows bent while sleeping.

 Nerves are most vulnerable at places in your body where they travel through narrow spaces but have little soft tissue to protect them.
 Nerve compression often occurs when the nerve is pressed between tissues such as:

 For example, inflammation or pressure on a nerve root exiting the spine may cause neck or low back pain.
 It may also cause pain to radiate from the neck into the shoulder and arm (cervical radiculopathy).
-Or pain may radiate into the leg and foot (sciatic nerve pain).
+Or pain may radiate into the leg and foot (lumbar radiculopathy or sciatic nerve pain).

 These symptoms may result from changes that develop in the spine's discs and bones.
-For example, if a disc weakens or tears -- known as a herniated disc -- pressure gets put on a spinal nerve.
+For example, if a disc weakens or tears -- known as a herniated disc -- pressure can get put on a spinal nerve.

 Nerve compression in your neck or arm may also cause symptoms in areas such as your: